 Education and Outreach

 NNADV coordinates and provides a variety of training opportunities.
 We host regional trainings across Nevada that provide information on topics such as advocacy, legal issues, children and domestic violence, batterer’s intervention, working with underserved communities, substance abuse, mental health, and working in rural communities . . . just to name a few.
 Our staff members provide a variety of trainings for both domestic violence programs and allied professionals.
-Get in touch with our education and outreach coordinator.
+Get in touch with our Training Coordinator.